Ke'Bryan Hayes Preview, Player Props: Pirates vs. Cardinals

 Ke'Bryan Hayes At The Plate

-- Hayes has driven home a run in 24 games this season (27.0%), including more than one RBI in 12.4% of his games and producing three or more of his team's runs on eight occasions..
+- Hayes has picked up an RBI in 26.7% of his games this year, with more than one RBI in 12.2% of his games.
+He has also produced three or more runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.